ishubin/schemio/README.md

 TODO
 -------------
+- Copy/Paste selected items with their connectors.
+- Save with Ctrl+S
 - Fix.
 Style updates are not rendered for connectors
 - Fix.
 Stroke changes are not updated in component
-- Copy/Paste selected items with their connectors.
 - Search in all docs
     - Search by items text (name and description)
 - Add link item
-- Add text item.
-Or even better: allow to remove background for comment items. this way it will act as a regular text label
 - Overflow item styling: non-active visibility, border, opacity,
 - Image upload error message (New Scheme Popup, etc.)
 - Snapping to items